sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/lisbon-day1/index.md

 students and young professionals.
 There were a few people who were also in engineering or engineering-adjacent fields and many other fields.

-{{< figure
-      src="./images/hostel.jpg"
-      link="./images/hostel.jpg"
-      target="_blank"
+{{<figure
+  src="images/hostel.jpg"
   title="The 'family room' area of the hostel" caption="Everyone was very friendly and came from such diverse backgrounds.
 It had a real international feel."
 >}}

 I went to bed around 10:00 since I was quite tired, and apparently there is a